bhklab/handbook/docs/onboarding_offboarding/Offboarding/admin_checklist.md

 ### UHN Account
 The Office coordinator (Soleil Miron) has to make sure that the employee’s UHN email/inbox is inactivated.

+### Off-boarding Information Document
+Confirm this has been filled out thoroughly and reviewed by the lab member's mentor/supervisor.

 ### Lab Service Access
 Make sure that access to lab resources are inactivated.